AdobeDocs/experience-manager-65.en/help/sites-administering/experience-fragments-target.md

    >[!NOTE]
    >
-   >Selecting** Publish** will publish the experience fragment right away and send it to Target.
+   >Selecting **Publish** will publish the experience fragment right away and send it to Target.

 1. Tap/click **OK** in the confirmation dialog.

    Your experience fragment should now be in Target.

    >[!NOTE]
    >
+   >[Various details](/help/sites-authoring/experience-fragments.md#details-of-your-experience-fragment) of the export can be seen in **List View** of the console and **Properties**.

+   >[!NOTE]
+   >
+   >When viewing an Experience Fragment in Adobe Target, the *last modified* date that is seen is the date that the fragment was last modified in AEM, not the date that the fragment was last exported to Adobe Target.

+>[!NOTE]
+>
 >Alternatively, you can perform the export from the page editor, using comparable commands in the [Page Information](/help/sites-authoring/author-environment-tools.md#page-information) menu.

-## Using your Experience Fragments in Target {#using-your-experience-fragments-in-target}
+## Using your Experience Fragments in Adobe Target {#using-your-experience-fragments-in-adobe-target}

 After performing the preceding tasks, the experience fragment displays on the Offers page in Target.
 Please have a look at the [specific Target documentation](https://experiencecloud.adobe.com/resources/help/en_US/target/target/aem-experience-fragments.html) to learn about what you can achieve there.

+>[!NOTE]
+>
+>When viewing an Experience Fragment in Adobe Target, the *last modified* date that is seen is the date that the fragment was last modified in AEM, not the date that the fragment was last exported to Adobe Target.

-## Deleting an Experience Fragment already exported to Target {#deleting-an-experience-fragment-already-exported-to-target}
+## Deleting an Experience Fragment already exported to Adobe Target {#deleting-an-experience-fragment-already-exported-to-adobe-target}

 Deleting an Experience Fragment that has already been exported to Target may cause problems if the fragment is already being used in an offer in Target.
 Deleting the fragment would render the offer unusable as the fragment content is being delivered by AEM.